single-cell-data/TileDB-SOMA/apis/python/doc/tiledb_group.md

 class TileDBGroup(TileDBObject)
 ```

-Wraps groups from TileDB-Py by retaining a URI, verbose flag, etc.
+Wraps groups from TileDB-Py by retaining a URI, options, etc.

 <a id="tiledbsc.tiledb_group.TileDBGroup.__init__"></a>